Getting into Hunting

 Select something appropriate for as many types of hunting that interest you.
 When selecting a caliber for your first rifle stick to something common and popular like .308, .270, .30-06, or .243.
+A deer caliber without a lot of recoil is a good choice.
 Buy yourself a comfortable sling, you will be happy you did.

 Stick with the same ammo that you use to sight in your gun.
 A case to protect your firearm while traveling is another item you will want to purchase.

 Learn to keep you weapon clean and in good shape.
 Never leave your gun in a case for more than a few days at most.
 Keep very lightly oiled rag handy to wipe it down after any you use it.
 We recommend you clean it anytime you fire more than 5-10 rounds, and once at the end of your season to prepare it for storage.
 See the video for a detailed breakdown but the basic process is:

 - Make sure the gun is not loaded.

 - Remove and clean the bolt using solvent, then wipe clean.